CovertLab/borealis/README.md

 (Your workflow builder code could use this path information to compute the task-to-task interdependencies for FireWorks.)

-For each path you specify in DockerTask's `inputs` and `outputs`, it denotes a directory tree of files iff it ends with a `/`.
+Each path you specify in DockerTask's `inputs` and `outputs` denotes a directory tree of files iff it ends with a `/`.

 When storing task output files, `DockerTask` creates blobs with names ending in `/` to act as "directory placeholders" to speed up tree-oriented traversal.